shaynemeyer/rasant/readme.md

 # Rasant

-Rasant is a Go implementation of Laravel.
+Rasant is a web application framework written in the Go language.